blackpuppy/docs/en/core-libraries/components/authentication.rst

 .. php:method:: deny($action, [$action, ...])

-    Toggle one more more actions previously declared as public actions, as non-public methods.
+    Toggle one or more actions previously declared as public actions, as non-public methods.
 These methods will now require authorization.
 Best used inside your controller's beforeFilter method.

 .. php:method:: flash($message)